Jessica Blair Sobel: CEO/Founder

 Jessica Sobel has a passion for working with children and teenagers who have experienced trauma in their early childhood.
-She received her Master’s Degree in Marriage and Family therapy in 2013 and recently finished her first year as a doctoral student studying trauma and addiction.
-Jessica volunteered last year as a facilitator, teaching classes to women who were looking to re-enter the workforce through an amazing program founded and funded by Dress For Success.
+She received her Master’s Degree in Marriage and Family therapy in 2013 and went on to work as therapist intern with at-risk juvenile offenders as well as an addiction and recovery specialist with both teens and adults.
+Jessica volunteered in the past as a facilitator, teaching classes to women who were looking to re-enter the workforce through an amazing program founded and funded by Dress For Success.
 In this program she was able to help these women create a better life for them and their children.

 Resah is the Co-Founder of Creating First Impressions.
 In 1993, at the young age of 16, she found herself living on her own trying to figure out how to financially support herself and still focusing on education.
 While navigating a difficult season, she was able to finish college and start a successful business.
 This was accomplished with hard work and determination.
 She realized it was in her heart to teach others about hope and the life skills that she was unable to acquire till later in life.
 In the past 20 years she has worn many hats and had the pleasure of exploring various careers.
 This has expanded her knowledge, experience and wisdom.
 She is currently a business planner, mentor, coach, writer, speaker, and more importantly the proud mom of a vivacious 4 year old daughter.
 She likes to joke that she really is an accidental entrepreneur.
 Because of that, she is passionate to come alongside at-risk and at-need youth in our community.